My job requires me to travel a lot. I board a plane on Monday morning, spend a week at a client site and fly back home on Thursday evening.

 Attending career events, talking to company representatives, networking, researching about potential employers… that all helped to get my CV and Cover Letter well prepared and get the attention of employers I approached.

 After more than 5 years in Consulting I am still passionate about what I do.
-And despite all the traveling I still enjoy being a Consultant.
+And despite all the travelling I still enjoy being a Consultant.
 Over the years I have honed down my career to advising clients in the retail industry.
 Retail is changing dramatically and being part of this shift is very exciting.
 I want to continue to advise my clients on how to become more customer-centered, more omni-channel and how to succeed in the “retail world of tomorrow”.

 Find your passion and go explore it.
 It’s much easier to wake up every day and go to work if you love what you do.
 Ask yourself tough questions and find what makes you happy.
 Then it’s just about lots of hard work, persistence and determination.
 Do not give up because it will not be easy.
 But the reward is going to be that much more worth it.